Emily Dickinson Lexicon

 century (centuries), n.
 [Fr. centurie or L. centuria, an assemblage or division of one hundred things.] (webplay: company, enacting, people, time, years).

-Ear; epoch; period of time lasting one hundred years; [fig.] personification of a very long time.
+- Era; epoch; period of time lasting one hundred years; [personification] very long time.

 cerement (-s), n.
 [Fr. 'a waxing, a searing, a dressing, closing, covering, or mingling with wax'.]